scrapy/scrapy/docs/topics/spiders.rst

    .. attribute:: delimiter

-       A string with the separator character for each field in the CSV file Defaults to ``','`` (comma).
+       A string with the separator character for each field in the CSV file.
+       Defaults to ``','`` (comma).

    .. attribute:: quotechar

-       A string with the enclosure character for each field in the CSV file Defaults to ``'"'`` (quotation mark).
+       A string with the enclosure character for each field in the CSV file.
+       Defaults to ``'"'`` (quotation mark).

    .. attribute:: headers